donald-pinckney/dependencies.science/src/pages/docs.md

 sortOrder: 3
 ---

-## Metadata of the NPM Ecosystem
+## Metadata DB of NPM Packages

 Below are the main aspects of the structure of the NPM package metadata PostgreSQL database.
 Full details of the database structure can be found among [the migration files on GitHub](https://github.com/donald-pinckney/npm-follower/tree/main/postgres_db/migrations).

-If you do not yet have the metadata database setup, please follow [the setup instructions](/setup/#how-to-setup-package-metadata-db).
+If you do not yet have the metadata database setup, please follow [the setup instructions](/setup/#metadata-db-of-npm-packages).

 ### Packages (`packages`)